Flowing Zen

 by Takuma Ono

-Flow, a state of mind, colloquially known as being ‘in the zone’ is readily accessed by many—but for some, it remains rather elusive.
+Flow, a mental state that’s colloquially known as being ‘in the zone’, is readily accessed by many—but remains rather elusive to many others.
 Perhaps you’ve experienced flow while working on a jig saw puzzle or while running a marathon—does it come to you naturally?
 It’s a highly desirable mental place that a lot of people aspire to be in; benefits of being in flow include improved productivity, sleep, and health.
 Flow is accompanied by an enveloping sense of confidence, positivity, and relaxation—which collectively work together to enhance learning.
 It’s possible to be in flow in any activity, practically anywhere you are—if the circumstances allow.

 There are clear, known steps one can take to bring oneself into flow.